 Founded in 2010, TNMOT AZTRO features seven dancers including the director (Arien Wilkerson), a movement artist, a two-person technology crew and a collaboration team that is made up of six to ten multidisciplinary artists at any given time (photography, sculpture, installation, poetry, DJ, and beyond).
 The dancers draw from distinct and diverse movement styles and traditions: modern, b boy / breakdancing, ballet, jazz, West African, and more.

 Most recently, TNMOT AZTRO completed three sold-out shows at Real Art Ways with over three hundred viewers, and another sold out weekend in July with an audience of 125 folks each night.
-The company’s sold out performances have taken place at art galleries, institutions and incubator spaces such as The Historic Town and County Club of Hartford, The Wadsworth Atheneum, University of Saint Joseph, Scapegoat Garden Center for Contemporary Dance, Ted Hershey Dance Marathon, New Britain Museum of Art, Connecticut Dance Alliance, The CT Dance Awards, Hartbeat Ensemble, Housatonic Community College Theater Arts, Amistad Center for Art & Culture and Vox Populi Gallery in Center City Philadelphia PA.
+The company’s sold out performances have taken place at art galleries, institutions and incubator spaces such as The Historic Town and County Club of Hartford, The Wadsworth Atheneum, University of Saint Joseph, Scapegoat Garden Center for Contemporary Dance, Ted Hershey Dance Marathon, New Britain Museum of Art, Connecticut Dance Alliance, The CT Dance Awards, Hartbeat Ensemble, Housatonic Community College Theater Arts, Amistad Center for Art & Culture, Hartford Public Library, University of Hartford, Little Berlin Philadelphia PA, HighTide Gallery Philadelphia PA, Vox Populi Gallery Philadelphia PA, AS22O Providence RI, SPACE Gallery Portland Maine.

-The Performance fee's required for Tnmot Aztro varies depending on the venue that is presenting the work that they have chosen.
-When we also cultivate and collaborate with other venues the performance fee is also varied and structured.
+The Performance fee's required for Tnmot Aztro varies depending on the venue that is presenting the work chosen.
+We can also cultivate and collaborate with other venues the performance fee also varies or changes structure.
 The minimum fee we can take is 8,825 the Maximum starts at 20,000 and can be more based on the amount of details in the installation and the work itself.

 Teaching Artist fee starts at $250 and can go up to $600 depending on the level and reqiured alotted time that has been given.
-We Generally charged $15 dolaars per person for a workshop.
+We Generally charged $15 dollars per person for a workshop, $7-5 for students.